 Apple unveiled the sixth-generation Apple TV 4K during the "Spring Loaded" event in April 2021.
-It has an updated processor, new Siri Remote, and new color balance feature for content.
+It has an updated processor, an updated Siri Remote, and a new color balance feature for content.
 The set-top box relies upon tvOS for its features, so WWDC 2021 will likely reveal more about the new A12-powered device.

-At face value, there is no difference between the fifth-generation and sixth-generation models, with both having identical external appearances.
-The Apple TV 4K measures 3.9 inches square and 1.4 inches high while weighing 15 ounces.
+There is no difference between the fifth-generation and sixth-generation models at face value.
+Both have identical external appearances—the Apple TV 4K measures 3.9 inches square and 1.4 inches high while weighing 15 ounces.

 The only other externally visible change between the new and old generations is the seeming removal of the USB-C connection.
 This port was intended for servicing the device and not for use by customers, so the removal from view isn't a concern for users.

 Despite the removal, it seems Apple retained a way to perform testing for support purposes.
-In October 2019, over two years after the initial launch of the device, it was discovered Apple hid Lightning connector terminals within the Ethernet port.
+In October 2019, over two years after the device's initial launch, Apple hid Lightning connector terminals within the Ethernet port.

 Apple upgraded the A10X Fusion processor to the A12 Bionic processor.
-The new processor brings the set-top box up to a more-modern chipset with improved graphical capabilites.
+The new processor brings the set-top box up to a more modern chipset with improved graphical capabilities.
 This will likely help with Apple Arcade and future software updates.

 For audio, it includes support for HE-ACC(V1), AAC up to 320Kbps, protected AAC files from the iTunes Store, 320Kbps MP3s, MP3 VBR, Apple Lossless, FLAC, AIFF, and WAV.
 There is also support for Dolby Digital 5.1 and Dolby Digital Plus 7.1 surround sound.

-The latest Apple TVs runs tvOS, a variant of iOS made for the large displays and remote control.
+The latest Apple TV models runs tvOS, a variant of iOS made for large displays and remote control.
 With its integrated App Store, users can download apps across hundreds of providers.
 Apple Arcade, Apple Music, and Apple TV all live here alongside popular entertainment apps.